Rust Compiler Errors

 Learn what Rust error E0382 means, why it happens, and how to fix it with practical code examples.

-cannot find type
+cannot find type in this scope

 Learn what Rust error E0412 means, why it happens, and how to fix it with practical code examples.